notioncollective/regexpoetics/README.md

 ## Release Notes

+### 0.1.1
+ * Some style tweaks
+ * This is the version used for the 4/4/2014 performance

 ### 0.1.0
  * Added `/watch` view for live display of text/rules
  	* includes highlighting rules when there is a match